June-Skeeter/GEOB270_Lab1_2021S1/Content/Part4.md

 **1)** Right click on Broad St. Pump and click Label.
 * Note a label appears next to the point but it isn't very easy to read.

-**2)** Right click on Broad St. Pump again and click Label Properties, change the font size and add a halo to make the label easier to read.
+**2)** Right click on Broad St. Pump again and click Labeling Properties, change the font size and add a halo to make the label easier to read.
 * Halos can make your text stand out against a background.
 Increasing the font size also helps the text stand out.
 * You can change many other aspects of the label text.
 Play around with the properties to see what happens when you make changes.
 Hit apply after each change.